When doing any sort of tensor/array computation in python (via numpy,

 1# TODO: Set the `bound` to something more suitable once we2# have proper shape support3_ShapeType = TypeVar("_ShapeType", bound=Any)4_ShapeType2 = TypeVar("_ShapeType2", bound=Any)

-😭 Looks like we're stuck with Any
+😭 Looks like we're stuck with Any which doesn't add any useful shape

 information on our types.

-the base foundation for shape typing and has already been accepted into python==3.11
+the base foundation for shape typing and has already been accepted into python==3.11!
+And it's supported by pyright!
+Theoretically these two things give

 us most of the ingredients to do basic shape typing.